 You can find Café Nemours tucked between Palais Royal and The Louvre.
-It has some of my favorite people watching and a great place to rest in between museums and site seeing in Paris.
+It has some of my favorite people-watching and is a great place to rest in between museums and site seeing in Paris.

 This is a classic Parisian café that you should try at least once.
-I prefer to sit outside on the terrace even in the cold or rainy days.
+I prefer to sit outside on the terrace even on cold or rainy days.
 The inside has its own vibe that I could never quite bring myself to try.
 In the colder months, there is a covered terrace just before heading inside you can also try.
-The people watching here is really great, I saw Karl Lagerfeld here a few times.
+The people-watching here is really great, I saw Karl Lagerfeld here a few times.
 Tables outside can be hard to score so come at an off time or test your patience.
-There is a news stand just across the street where you can pick up a newspaper or postcards to write home.
+There is a newsstand just across the street where you can pick up a newspaper or postcards to write home.

-This is a classic Parisian café that is also on the must visit once list.
+This is a classic Parisian café that is also on the must-visit once list.
 The menu is pricey but you get prime seating and an experience.
 I would skip getting a meal here and stick to wine, coffee, or hot chocolate.
-This is just one block over from Café de Flore and on a busy people watching corner.
-Hemingway, Julia Child, and Picaso all have a history of visiting Les Deux Magots.
+This is just one block over from Café de Flore and on a busy people-watching corner.
+Hemingway, Julia Child, and Picasso all have a history of visiting Les Deux Magots.
 There is a jazz band that plays just in front of the church across from the café on weekends.

 This spot is located on Rue de Bucci and is a great location for an afternoon cocktail or glass of wine.

 I fell in love with Le Saint Regis years ago while walking on Ile St Louis.
-This café is located at the end of île St Louis and has a perfect view for sunset looking at Notre Dame.
-The tables outside are limited but you can grab a seat at an off hour and stay for a while.
-This café is a good spot for breakfast, brunch, lunch, drinks or dinner.
+This café is located at the end of île St Louis and has a perfect view of sunset looking at Notre Dame.
+The tables outside are limited but you can grab a seat at an off-hour and stay for a while.
+This café is a good spot for breakfast, brunch, lunch, drinks, or dinner.
 I have a lot of fond memories here solo and with friends.
-It would be hard to turn down an offer from a friend to meet at Saint Regis for a glass of wine and a catch up.
+It would be hard to turn down an offer from a friend to meet at Saint Regis for a glass of wine and a catch-up.
 When I get back to Paris, this spot will be on my list to return to.

 Café Central has been a staple on Rue Cler for as long as I can remember.
-I found a photograph from my first solo trip to Paris in 2010 and I captured Café Central rain soaked café chairs on the terrace.
-I have heard only good things from readers and friends about Café Central especially solo female travelers.
+I found a photograph from my first solo trip to Paris in 2010 and I captured Café Central’s rain-soaked café chairs on the terrace.
+I have heard only good things from readers and friends about Café Central, especially solo female travelers.
 If you find yourself on Rue Cler, this is a great place to stop for lunch or a glass of wine.

 La Palette is just off of Rue de Seine on The Left Bank.
 I love passing by this classic Parisian café to see who is sitting outside.
 Do you see the men right out front to the left?
 Their table is reserved just for them.
 I have only seen them sitting there time after time.
 If they are not there, the table is reserved and empty.
 The inside is what you would expect of a Parisian café from the movies.

-This is also the café where Taylor Swift films the video for the song Begin Again.
+This is also the café where Taylor Swift filmed the video for the song Begin Again.

 This is a reader favorite located in The Marais.
 You can eat here for lunch or dinner but you can also take a drink at the bar which is a fun scene.
 You have to get there early to grab a seat.
 From my experience, a lot of the bar seats fill up for people waiting to be seated for meals.
 I was alone and found a seat at the bar and the bartender was happy to chat with me in French and English.
 The outdoor space is fun and great for people watching on a Sunday in The Marais.